Skip to content

 Apple’s Mother Nature video this year had in its employee report that the company is phasing out leather in their iPhone cases.
 The view that leather is an environmentally friendly material is being challenged.
 Demand for leather helps maintain meat and dairy production, which are considered to have high environmental costs.

-The fashion industry is widely believed to be the second most polluting industry in the world.
+The fashion industry is widely believed to be the second most polluting industry in the world; this was news to me.
 As for carbon emissions, the industry is responsible for more than all international flights and maritime shipping combined.

 “Fast fashion” is a big culprit in encouraging people to frequently buy and discard clothes.
 The trend is responsible for a plethora of negative social, economic and environmental impacts therefore it’s good to see ethically responsible fashion brands popping up, although the clothes can be cost-prohibitive.